vrde/ethnode/README.md

-Warning: this tool is experimental.
-It should work for GNU/Linux and hopefully on Mac OS.

 # `ethnode`, run an Ethereum node for test and development
 `ethnode` is a **zero configuration** tool to run a local Ethereum node.
 It supports both [Openethereum][openethereum] and [Geth][geth].